Using the COM Interface (Excel / VBA)

 All functions available within Quantlab may be called from any COM-aware program such as Microsoft Excel or Microsoft Visual Basic.
-This includes not only the built-in library of financial functions but also user-written functions implemented in Qlang (and saved as a library file), as well as compiled functions implemented as a Dynamic Link Library (DLL).
+This includes the built-in library of financial functions, user-written QLang functions, and compiled QLL functions.

-‘ql_com_tool [-U] -r’ registers the com library dll and tlb.
+ql_com_tool [-U] -r # Register com library dll and tlb

 Setting Environment PATH